JamesMunday98/WD-BASS/README.md

 20240706:  Added the ability to fit the photometry only.
 Command run_single_phot has been added to the bashrc command list to perform this task.
 20241009:  Code neatening and speed improvements, small bug fixes.
 20250514:  Fixed incorrect scaling for spectroscopic data - (R1/R2)^2 was applied to star2 not star1.
+20251007:  Small bug fixes for input file combinations that would raise an error.
+Performance improvements (~30-40%)